Cronton: Cronton Colliery

 Cronton colliers mined the pit's first coal during the Great War in 1915.
 Cronton thrived and the pit was one of 65 Lancashire collieries at the time of nationalisation.
 Mainly because of the exhaustion of economically viable reserves, the number of Lancashire collieries had been reduced to 41 by 1962.
 Five years later this had fallen to 21.
 By the time Cronton colliery finally closed in 1984 it had been making heavy financial losses for many years and the remaining coal reserves were both limited and difficult to mine.
 Local coal miners were offered alternative jobs at one of the seven remaining Lancashire collieries.
 (The last Lancashire deep-pit to close was Parkside Colliery in 1993).

 The 43 hectare colliery site lay completely derelict for years until it was acquired by English Partnerships, the government's national regeneration agency, as part of the National Coalfield Programme.
 In 1995 the site was partially restored by removing both the colliery infrastructure and major earthworks, and then reclaiming colliery spoil by mixing it with paper mill crumb (provided by Brigewater newsprint mill in Ellesmere Port) and sewage cake to create soils for successful woodland planting.

 The colliery site's ownership was transferred to the Northwest Regional Development Agency in 1999 but it will pass the Land Reclamation Trust in the autumn of 2007.
 The site has a future as public access land, probably as a new country park.
 To help improve nutrient-poor topsoil conditions, which are currently hindering plant development, compost made from recycled garden waste will be added.
 The aim is to help improve local biodiversity; establish sustainable, low-maintenance native plant communities; and encourage natural wildlife habitats.

 Governance

 Since 1 April 1974, Cronton has been one of six civil parishes within the Metropolitan Borough of Knowsley, in the metropolitan county of Merseyside, and its boundaries fall within the Whiston South ward for election of Borough councillors.
 From 1894 until the local government reorganisation of 1974, Cronton was part of Whiston Rural District within the administrative county of Lancashire.
 Before this Cronton was a township and civil parish, part of the Ecclesiastical Parish of Prescot in West Derby Hundred within the historic county boundaries of Lancashire.
-To this day the bordering town of Widnes recognises the village as part of its 'empire' which includes the village of Farnworth, though no other surrounding area does.